Accretion, Primordial Black Holes and Standard Cosmology: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

-If we consider only evaporation then the Primordial Black Holes which are created on or before $2.3669 \times 10^{-23}$ sec are completely evaporated by present time.
-However, we found that if we include accretion, then the Primotdial Black Holes which are created on $2.3669\times10^{-23}$sec will live longer depending on accretion efficiency.
-We also concluded that accretion efficiency can not exceed $\frac{2}{3}$ .
-Further, our analysis imposes constraint on the fraction of the Universe's mass going into PBHs' which is consistent with previous results [20,21,22] that $\beta(M_*)<10^{-25}$ .
+Consideration of evaporation alone makes the Primordial Black Holes which are created on or before $2.3669 \times 10^{-23}~ sec$ completely evaporate by the present time.
+However, we found that if we include accretion, then the Primotdial Black Holes which are created at the same instant of time will live longer depending on their accretion efficiency.
+Our analysis also leads to an upperbound on the accretion efficiency as $f<\frac{2}{3}$.
+Further, the constraint on the fraction of the Universes' mass going into PBHs' obtained by us is consistent with previous results[25,26] that $\beta(M_*)<10^{-25}$.

-Thus accretion increases the number of existing PBHs depending on accretion efficiency, which helps in considering PBH as the proper candidate for dark matter.
-We, thus, provide within standard cosmology a possible realisation of the speculation advanced earlier [11,12,13] .
+Thus accretion increases the number of existing PBHs depending on accretion efficiency, which lends support to the proposal of considering PBHs as the viable candidate for dark matter.
+We, thus, provide within standard cosmology a possible realisation of the speculation advanced earlier[11,12,13].

+In the present context, one may consider back reaction of primordial black hole evaporation which can lead to non-trivial consequences[27].
+Back reaction modifies the radius and temperature of PBH [28] which ultimately affects the accretion and evaporation rates.
+Thus it might be interesting to see in what way resulting modification could in turn impact the evolution of black holes.
+Such effects, it is argued [29], may make the Hawking process terminate while the PBH still has macroscopic mass.
+There are also competing speculations that blackholes completely evaporate leaving no remnants [30] or that blackholes cease to evaporate as they approach Planck mass [31].
+Whatever may be the cause of the stability of final remnant of radiating PBHs, the finite mass relics would provide a possible cold dark matter candidate [32].